SELab-2/OSOC-6/documentation/ServerSetup.md

 ```
 sudo env PATH=$PATH:/usr/bin /usr/lib/node_modules/pm2/bin/pm2 startup systemd -u selab2 --hp /home/selab2
 ```
 But the user will be replaced with your user running locally.
-Run the command and your all set.
+Run the command and you're all set.

 #### Frontend
 The last part we need to configure is the frontend.
 To do so, go to the `/frontend` folder of our project.